prettympanza/Python_EDA_Customer_Churn/README.md

-Telecom Customer Churn – Exploratory Data Analysis
+Telecom Customer Churn – Analysis and Predictive Modelling

 Project Overview

-This project presents an exploratory data analysis (EDA) of a telecom customer dataset to understand patterns and factors associated with customer churn.
-The analysis focuses on customer demographics, service usage, contract types, and billing behaviour to uncover insights that may support customer retention strategies.
+This project presents both exploratory data analysis (EDA) and machine learning modelling on a telecom customer dataset to understand and predict customer churn.
+The analysis identifies key factors influencing churn, while the predictive model helps detect customers at risk of leaving.

 Objective

-The objective of this project is to explore and analyse customer churn behaviour by:
+The objective of this project is to:

-•	Examining customer demographics and service subscriptions
+• Explore customer demographics, service usage, and billing behaviour

-•	Identifying patterns in tenure, pricing, and contract types

-•	Comparing churned and non-churned customers using visual and statistical analysis

-•	Highlighting factors that may be associated with higher churn risk
+• Identify patterns associated with customer churn

+• Build a machine learning model to predict churn

+• Evaluate model performance using appropriate metrics

+• Provide actionable insights to support customer retention strategies

 Dataset

 • Number of observations: 7,043 customers

 • Target variable: Churn (Yes / No)

 Key feature groups include:

-•	Demographics: gender, senior citizen status, dependents
+• Demographics: gender, senior citizen status, partner, dependents

-•	Services: internet service, streaming services, security, technical support
+• Services: internet service, streaming services, online security, technical support

-•	Contracts and billing: contract type, payment method, monthly charges, tenure
+• Contracts and billing: contract type, payment method, tenure, monthly and total charges

 Tools and Libraries

-The analysis was conducted using the following tools and libraries:

-Python · pandas · numpy · matplotlib · seaborn
+Python · pandas · numpy · matplotlib · seaborn · scikit-learn

 Analysis Workflow

 Data Loading and Inspection

-The dataset was loaded and inspected to understand its structure, including shape, column names, and data types.
-Sample records were reviewed to gain familiarity with the data.
+The dataset was loaded and examined to understand its structure, variables, and data types.

-1. Data Quality Checks
+Data Quality Checks

-Duplicate records were checked and none were found.
-Missing values were assessed across all variables, and the dataset was confirmed to be complete.

-2. Target Variable Analysis

-The distribution of the churn variable was examined to assess class balance between churned and non-churned customers.

-3. Feature Categorisation

-Variables were categorised into numerical and categorical features to support structured analysis.

-4. Univariate Analysis

-Distributions of key numerical variables such as tenure and monthly charges were analysed.
-Frequency distributions of categorical variables were also examined.

-5. Bivariate Analysis

-Churn behaviour was compared across contract types and internet service categories.
-Differences in tenure and monthly charges between churned and non-churned customers were analysed using boxplots.
+No duplicate records or missing values were found.
+The dataset was clean and suitable for analysis.

-6. Correlation Analysis
+Exploratory Data Analysis

-Relationships between numerical variables were assessed to identify potential associations and multicollinearity.
+Univariate and bivariate analysis were conducted to understand distributions and relationships between variables.
+Visualisations were used to identify churn patterns.

+Feature Engineering and Preprocessing

+Categorical variables were encoded, and numerical features were prepared for modelling.

+Model Development

+A Random Forest classifier was used to predict customer churn.
+The dataset was split into training and testing sets using stratified sampling.

+Model Evaluation

+The model was evaluated using accuracy, precision, recall, F1-score, and ROC-AUC.
+Threshold tuning was applied to improve churn detection.

 Key Insights

-•	Customer churn is more prevalent among customers with shorter tenure, indicating higher attrition early in the customer lifecycle.
+• Customers with shorter tenure are more likely to churn

-•	Month-to-month contracts exhibit significantly higher churn compared to one-year and two-year contracts.
+• Month-to-month contracts show significantly higher churn

-•	Customers with higher monthly charges are more frequently represented among churned customers.
+• Higher monthly charges are associated with increased churn risk

-•	Fiber optic internet users show higher churn counts compared to DSL users.
+• Fiber optic users exhibit higher churn compared to other services

-•	Longer contract commitments and lower pricing exposure are associated with improved customer retention.
+• Customer engagement and service features influence retention

+Model Performance

+• Accuracy: ~80%

+• ROC-AUC: ~0.83

+• Improved recall for churn prediction after threshold tuning

 Conclusion

-The analysis highlights tenure, contract type, internet service, and pricing as important factors associated with customer churn.
-These insights can support business decisions related to pricing strategies, contract design, and early-stage customer engagement initiatives.
+This project demonstrates how both data analysis and machine learning can be used to understand and predict customer churn.
+The results highlight key risk factors and provide a foundation for targeted retention strategies.
+The predictive model can support proactive decision-making by identifying customers who are most likely to leave.